jeffreykegler/hoonlint/misc/whitespace.md

-The need for it is not obvious from the definition but, visually, if the reanchor offset were not applied, things would look "wrong".
+The need for it is not obvious from the definition but, visually, if the reanchor offset were not applied, things would "look wrong".

-Call the text block that starts with the anchor rune-ish and ends with the reanchored rune-ish, the "reanchor block".
+Call the text block that starts at the column location of the anchor rune-ish, and that ends immediately after the last character of the reanchored rune-ish, the "reanchor block".
 Reanchoring may be thought of treating the
 "reanchor block"
-as a single rune-ish.
+as if it were a single rune-ish.
 This can be thought of a sort of "currying", and the reanchor block can be thought of as a curried rune-ish.